 The construction industry can offer people of all different ages and backgrounds exciting careers.

 There is so much more to the industry than just building – from design and engineering through to project planning and the archaeological digs that take place – and you can visit the careers website Go Construct to find out more about the wide variety of roles, the qualifications you need, and case studies on what it’s really like.
+You can use Go Construct’s website to find which jobs may be right for you based on what matters to you and your education level.

 This video tells you all about the 180+ different construction roles available, and this video breaks down how construction workers have the second highest average earnings of any sector.